-In 2017 Konecranes had four active Performance Share Plans.
+In 2018 Konecranes had four active Performance Share Plans.
 Konecranes Performance Share Plans have a three-year performance period, during which the plan participants may earn rewards according to the realization of the criteria set in the beginning of the performance period.
 The exception to this is the 2016 Performance Share Plan which, due to the ongoing corporate transaction process with Terex Corporation at that time, has a one-year performance period and 2 years’ holding period.
-In 2017, the Board of Directors issued an additional Performance Share Plan for the CEO with a five-year performance period.
+In 2017, the Board of Directors issued an additional Performance Share Plan for the CEO with a five- year performance period.

 In 2012, Konecranes launched an Employee Share Savings Plan for all employees, including the Management, except in those countries where the plan could not be offered for legal or administrative reasons.
 Participants save a monthly sum of up to 5 percent of their gross salary, which is used to buy Konecranes shares from the market on behalf of the participants.
 If participants are still in possession of these shares after an approximate three-year holding period, they will receive one matching share for every two initially purchased.

 The Finnish statutory pension system covers the Finnish Konecranes Group Executive Board members.
 The non-Finnish members participate in pension systems in their local countries.
-In addition to statutory pensions, Konecranes provides supplementary contribution-based pension schemes to the President and CEO.
+In addition to statutory pensions, Konecranes provides supplementary contribution-based pension benefit to the President and CEO.

 The pension scheme for the President and CEO sets his defined contribution at 20 percent of his annual salary, excluding performance-based compensation (annual or long-term incentives).